Kung Pao Shrimp

 Tips and tricks

-This dish is quick and fairly simple to make.
+As you can probably tell, Kung Pao Shrimp is quick and fairly simple to make.
 Take note of the tricks below and it will make the process even smoother and easier!

 - Always always always completely defrost the shrimp and pat dry them before cooking them to avoid a puddle of water at the bottom of your wok and skillet when cooking.
 Puddle of water = not cool. 😉